apache/shardingsphere/docs/document/content/reference/faq/_index.en.md

    - DataGrip：2020.1, 2021.1 (turn on "introspect using jdbc metadata" in idea or datagrip).
    - WorkBench：8.0.25.

-## [Proxy] When using a client such as Navicat to connect to ShardingSphere-Proxy, if ShardingSphere-Proxy does not create a Schema or does not add a Resource, the client connection will fail?
+## [Proxy] When using a client such as Navicat to connect to ShardingSphere-Proxy, if ShardingSphere-Proxy does not create a database or does not add a resource, the client connection will fail?

 Answer:

 1. Third-party database tools will send some SQL query metadata when connecting to ShardingSphere-Proxy.
-When ShardingSphere-Proxy does not create a `schema` or does not add a `resource`, ShardingSphere-Proxy cannot execute SQL.
+When ShardingSphere-Proxy does not create a `database` or does not add a `resource`, ShardingSphere-Proxy cannot execute SQL.
-2. It is recommended to create `schema` and `resource` first, and then use third-party database tools to connect.
+2. It is recommended to create `database` and `resource` first, and then use third-party database tools to connect.
 3. Please refer to [Related introduction](/en/user-manual/shardingsphere-proxy/distsql/syntax/rdl/resource-definition/) the details about `resource`.

 ## [Sharding] How to solve `Cloud not resolve placeholder … in string value …` error?